csdms/ivy/lessons/git/configuring-git.md

 `git`:

-* needs to be configured on a computer before it's used
+* should be configured on a computer before it's used
 * uses subcommands
 * provides several ways to get help